jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

 CS441 - Homework 2
 ---
-Homework 3 : To gain experience with the Spark computational model in AWS cloud datacenter.
+Homework 3 : To gain experience with the Spark computational model in AWS cloud data center.
 ---
 Name : Abhijeet Mohanty
 ---